DEIN LP staking

 What is LP Staking?

-The LP token's full name is "ETH/DEIN Uni V2 token."
+The LP token's full name is "Uniswap V2 LP Token".
 However, for clarity and simplicity within this document, we will refer to it as the "LP token."

 How does it work?